 Campaigns

-For over twenty years, the New York City Environmental Justice Alliance has been at the forefront of City and State campaigns to advance Environmental Justice.
+For over thirty years, the New York City Environmental Justice Alliance has been at the forefront of City and State campaigns to advance Environmental Justice.
 The following initiatives are examples of the campaigns that structure NYC-EJA’s research and advocacy.

 Long championed by NYC-EJA and sister coalition OWN, the Solid Waste Management Plan (or SWMP) adopted by Mayor Bloomberg and the City Council in 2006 was a sweeping overhaul of the City’s waste export system that substitutes a polluting truck-based system confined to a handful of overburdened communities to a decentralized marine and rail-based export system.

-NYC-EJA has collaborated with several partners to ensure that energy planning and economic development in NYC are conducted equitably, and that low-income and communities of color do not continue to be disproportionately burdened.
+NYC-EJA has collaborated with several partners to ensure that energy planning and economic development in NYC are conducted equitably, and that low-income and communities of color not continue to be disproportionately burdened.